atomone-hub/atomone/x/gov/README.md

 #### No inheritance

-If a delegator does not vote, his validators will not inherit his vote.
+If a delegator does not vote, the vote of the delegated validator - if applicable - will not be inherited.

 Similarly, a validator's voting power is only equal to its own stake.